-I used to eat oatmeal for breakfast nearly every single morning during college, but I can assure you it never tasted nearly as good as this.
+I used to eat oatmeal for breakfast nearly every single morning during college, but I can assure you it never tasted nearly as good as these Pumpkin Peanut Butter Oats.

-The school I attended is very small (fewer than 2k students), so everyone lived in dorms on campus all four years, which meant four looooong years of dining hall food.
-During those days, I was also running up to 65 miles a week for cross country/track, so my daily oatmeal was a much-needed source of carbs!
+I attended a very small school (fewer than 2k students).
+As a result, everyone lived in dorms on campus all four years.
+AKA: four looooong years of dining hall food.
+During those days, I was also running up to 65 miles a week for cross country/track.
+So my daily oats were a much-needed source of carbs!

-Nowadays, I only eat oatmeal if it’s really flavorful (my taste buds eventually became sick of my repetitive breakfast), and loaded with toppings, which preferably include caramelized bananas and melty dark chocolate.
+Nowadays, I only eat oatmeal if it’s really flavorful (I think my taste buds eventually became sick of my repetitive breakfast).
+I really need to load my oats up with toppings like these peanut butter pumpkin oats.
+My favorite topping recently has been caramelized bananas.
+And always, who doesn’t want melty dark chocolate for breakfast?
 If you’ve never caramelized bananas, you are truly missing out.

-For whatever reason, I can’t stomach a plain banana unless it’s in something else (a smoothie, etc), but I could probably scarf down about 5 caramelized bananas in one sitting.
+For whatever reason, I can’t stomach a plain banana unless they’re inside something else (a smoothie, etc).
+However, I could probably scarf down about 5 caramelized bananas in one sitting.
 We use maple syrup to encourage caramelization, which pairs perfectly with the fall flavors of this oatmeal.

-Pair this with a steaming hot mug of coffee, and you’re well on your way to an ideal fall morning!Print
+Pair these Pumpkin Peanut Butter Oats with a steaming hot mug of coffee, and you’re well on your way to an ideal fall morning!Print

 Creamy peanut butter pumpkin oats topped with caramelized banana, chocolate and fresh figs…what more could you want in a breakfast?

 - 1/2 cup rolled oats (gluten free if needed)